haChristopher/tu-fog-computing/README.md

 # Dashboard

 The application is provided with a dashboard.
-It visualizes the collected weather data for four variables (temperature, pressure, humidity, and wind speed) and three cities (Hamburg, Berlin, and Munich) in the form of interactive diagrams.
+It visualizes the collected weather data for four variables (temperature, pressure, humidity, and wind speed) in three different cities (Hamburg, Berlin, and Munich) in the form of interactive diagrams.

 <p align="center">
 <img src="documentation/figures/Dashboard.png" alt="dashboard" width="90%">